Frequently Asked Questions

 Should I be worried about the mercury content in your salmon?

-Naturally occurring mercury is often a concern with seafood, however the amount of mercury found in wild Alaska seafood is so scant as to be considered negligible, therefore the Omega-3s found in salmon far outweigh the potential risks of mercury.
+Naturally occurring mercury is often a concern with seafood, however the mercury found in wild Alaska seafood is deemed negligible.
+The benefits of Omega-3s found in salmon are considered to outweigh risks of mercury.
 The mercury found in fish comes from volcanoes and weathering soil and rocks.
 This mercury is transformed by aquatic microorganisms into methylmercury which is the type found in fish.

 Why are Omega-3 fatty acids so important in my diet?

 There are three main Omega-3 fatty acids -- EPA (eicosapentaenoic acid), DHA (docosahexaenoic acid), and ALA (alpha-linolenic acid).
 It is imperative to maintain a diet high in Omega-3s because our bodies rely on, but cannot produce, these polyunsaturated fatty acids.
-Your body requires EPA and DHA to maintain effective communication between brain cells, visual acuity, proper immune function, and for pregnant women, proper development of a fetus.
-Research also suggests that DHA is imperative in making a substance called neuroprotectin D1which functions to combat proteins which can cause Alzheimer’s disease.
-Salmon and other fatty fish have naturally high levels of DHA and EPA Omega-3s.
+Your body requires EPA and DHA to: maintain effective communication between brain cells; protect occular health and promote visual acuity; promote proper immune function; and for pregnant women, proper development of a fetus.
+Research also suggests that DHA is imperative in making a substance called neuroprotectin D1, which functions to combat proteins which can cause Alzheimer’s disease.
+Salmon and other fatty fish have naturally high levels of DHA and EPA Omega-3s making it a natural superfood.

 Why favor fish Omega-3s over plant based Omega-3s?

 The only Omega-3 found in plants is ALA.
 ALA does not contain nearly as many benefits as EPA and DHA.
 A large part of the ALA that we consume is burned by the body as an energy or fuel source before it has the opportunity to be converted to EPA.
-Fish have high sources of EPA and DHA, because no conversion is required of EPA and DHA they can be immediately used by the body to promote brain cell communication, immune health, and a wealth of other benefits.
+Fish have high sources of EPA and DHA, because no conversion is required of EPA and DHA they can be immediately used by the body to: promote brain function; elevate moods and fight depression; boost immune health; and a wealth of other benefits.